 Bonds with high credit rating are generally considered low-risk.
 If they are “downgraded” to a lower credit rating, they are assumed to be riskier than before.
 Investors of a downgraded bond will be faced with a higher risk of default and lower price of the bond.
 This is called downgrade risk.

 Bonds issued by a sovereign entity (more specifically, a country) are almost always low-risk.
 That’s because they can always raise taxes or print more money just to be able to pay its bond obligations.
 If, however, the country’s attitude towards repayment changes or its ability to repay worsens, the government bond becomes riskier.
 This risk is called sovereign risk.

-After learning the risks of bond investing, you’re almost ready to make your first bond investment.
+After learning the risks of bond investing and deciding that you’re willing to take these risks, then you might be ready now to make your first bond investment.

 * Check out our comprehensive Bonds tutorial here: How to Invest in Bonds in the Philippines